yz174/kliq/README.md

 # Kliq

 A real-time chat application built with Next.js, Convex, and Clerk.
-Kliq supports direct messages, group conversations, emoji reactions, typing indicators, and online presence — all with a sleek dark UI and smooth mobile-responsive layout.
+Kliq supports direct messages, group conversations, emoji reactions, typing indicators, online presence, and an AI conversation intelligence layer — all with a sleek dark UI and smooth mobile-responsive layout.

 ---

 ## Features

+### Messaging
 - **Authentication** — Sign up / sign in via Clerk (email + OAuth)
 - **Direct Messages** — Start a DM with any user; get-or-create semantics prevent duplicate conversations
 - **Group Chats** — Create groups with multiple members and a custom name